A prescription for the pharmaceutical industry

 Pharma is fortunate to be able to learn from other sectors (e.g., retail, travel, financial services).
 These sectors have already accepted the truth of customer control and ridden out the first waves of the experience revolution.
 These companies are making CX a cultural competency and employing frameworks that maximize customer portfolio value and LTV across the customer lifecycle.
 We call this convergence “CXRM,” and for modern pharma it means maximizing human outcomes and business outcomes through targeted management of experiences across marketing, service delivery and health engagement.

 Understand patient experience ecosystems

-Patients use myriad touch points to discover, explore, buy and engage with healthcare products and services.
+Patients use a myriad of touch points to discover, explore, buy and engage with healthcare products and services.
 It’s essential to zoom out to map key actors and actions by mapping the pre-diagnosis and therapeutic journeys for key segments.
 It’s only by understanding the holistic picture that we can determine where, when, and how to inflect.
-Focus on identifying patient needs at key inflections and then developing a customer experience roadmap based on needs and then create a marketing plan that delivers on the roadmap across micro-experiences and shared experiences.
+Focus on identifying patient needs at key inflections and then developing a customer experience roadmap based on needs.
+Then create a marketing plan that delivers on the roadmap across micro-experiences and shared experiences.

 Focus on engagement, not just promotion.